gvkaravasilev/Softuni-Javascript-Advanced-Sept-2021/README.md

 # Softuni-Javascript-Advanced-Sept-2021

-## This repository aims to demonstrate the implementation of lots ot problems of some fundamental topics in JS :
+## This repository aims to demonstrate the implementation of lots of problems of some fundamental topics in JS :

  - Arrays and Nested Arrays
  - Objects and Composition